 The prices are super affordable.
 Where else can you get one month unlimited for 2500 baht (approx. 64 euros or 75 USD)?!
 This is due to the generosity of Doctor Wiwat Lunjakornkul and Khun Chantana Lunjakornkul who are sponsoring the shala.
 I don’t know them personally but am very grateful for their good will.

 This was my take on Ashtanga Yoga Pattaya.
 I can warmly recommend this place to anyone.
-If you want to read more about my recent practice in Thailand, perhaps you might want to view the post from Ashtanga yoga teacher training that I did on Koh Phangan.
+In fact, now when I can’t visit the place I miss this lovely little shala and Steve’s teaching style.
+Steve has definitely been one of my favourite teachers and I have met a lot of them over the years.
+If you want to read more about my practice in Thailand, perhaps you might want to view the post from Ashtanga yoga teacher training that I did on Koh Phangan.